 PMI’s Changing Training Strategy

-Pricing is interesting – the Agile Hybrid micro-credential goes for $175, the new Organizational Transformation Foundation micro-credential goes for $350 and the Citizen Developer course for $29 – so there is a wide spread in price.
-With these and more on the way, I could see PMI’s traction from micro credentials eventually rivaling what they take in from their marquee credentials.
+Pricing is interesting – the Agile Hybrid micro-credential goes for $175, the Organizational Transformation Foundation micro-credential goes for $199 and the Citizen Developer course for $249 – so there is a wide spread in price.
+With these and more on the way, I could see PMI’s traction from micro-credentials eventually rivaling what they take in from their marquee credentials.

 Agile Hybrid Project Pro

 The content outline is provided here.
-Like the PMI-ACP and the new PMP, reference material for the credential is not limited to PMI content, but extends to other content in the market.
+Like the PMI-ACP and PMP, reference material for the credential is not limited to PMI content but extends to other content in the market.
 Even without reviewing all this content, if you have some hybrid delivery experience and go through the online course, you should fare well on the exam.

-Perhaps because it’s still in beta, the signup process isn’t seamless at the moment, but it is pretty straightforward from the credential page.
+The signup process is pretty straightforward from the credential page.
 Once you sign up, you get an email that you have to hang on to, because it’s the one with the working links to the course.
-For me, I received another email after all the setup was complete for my e-learning page that didn’t show the course – but I could get there using the link in the initial email I received.
+I received another email after all the setup was complete for my e-learning page that didn’t show the course – but I could get there using the link in the initial email I received.
 So, hang on to the email just in case.

 Each module has a short quiz to reinforce the topic.
 The quizzes worked well except there was a type of question – sort of a “category matcher” for some topics where you drag and drop statements (up to 9) to the correct category.
 You either get it all right or all wrong, and the hints at where you might have gotten them wrong were a bit cryptic, which was frustrating.
 There were a couple of these questions that I finally just gave up and moved on.

 This being an Agile Hybrid course, I went in expecting there to be more content around the nuts and bolts of making hybrid projects work answering the questions: